movementlabsxyz/MIP/MIP/mip-37/README.md

 #### Volunteer-acceptor

-If the acceptor does not update the contract state for some time, this is negative for the liveness of the protocol.
-In particular if the `acceptorTerm` is in the range for the time that is required for the `leadingBlockTolerance`.
-Thus it is recommended that `acceptorTerm` << time(`leadingBlockTolerance`).
-However, such a requirement may not be trivial to solve.
+The acceptor is supposed to update the contract state once enough votes are collected for the lowest unconfirmed commitment height.
+However, if the acceptor does not update the contract state for `acceptorLivenessWindow` the protocol allows for a volunteer-acceptor to provide the service.

-In order to guarantee liveness the protocol ensures that anyone can voluntarily provide the service of the acceptor.
-However, no reward is being issued for this service (unless the acceptor has missed the liveness window, see [Rewards](#rewards)).
-The first volunteer-acceptor to provide the service after elapse of the liveness window will be accepted and receives the reward for the service.
+The first volunteer-acceptor to provide the service of the acceptor after elapse of the liveness window will be accepted and receives the reward for the service, see [Rewards](#rewards).
 This is a liveness measure.

 #### Rewards

-Validators are rewarded for their service.
+**Validators** are rewarded for their service.
 The reward is calculated proportional to the validator stake and activity.
 The reward is issued in the next epoch.

-The acceptor is rewarded for the service.
+The **acceptor** is rewarded for the service.
 The reward is calculated proportional to the activity.
 The reward is issued in the next epoch.

-The volunteer-acceptor is not rewarded unless the acceptor has missed the liveness window `acceptorLivenessWindow`.
+The **volunteer-acceptor** is rewarded for their service (the acceptor must have missed the liveness window `acceptorLivenessWindow`).

 ```solidity
 function rewardAcceptor(address acceptor) internal {